journey-js/journey/dev-setup.md

 ```

 ### <a id="dev.js"></a>dev.js
 We will use two separate Node scripts for our project, one to run an development environment, *dev.js*, and one to create a distribution with, *dist.js*.
-You can combine these two scripts into one script if you like.
+You can combine these two scripts into one if you like.

-**Note:** you can also use Grunt/Gulp/somethingElse to setup a dev and build environment.

 *dev.js* is the script we use to start our development environment.
 We will setup the minimum we need to get the job done and not necessarily best practices.

+You can find the complete *dev.js* source [here](dev.js.md).

 Our project layout has a *src* folder where we will develop our application and a *build* folder where our *src* code is *compiled*  to (or transpiled to if you prefer the term).
 Our *src* folder should be under source control (git, svn etc).